 Thank you for a great Fair!

-Pittsburgh County Fair in the news: WESA, Post Gazette, Pittsburgh Magazine, Talk Pittsburgh, Pitt News
+Pittsburgh County Fair in the news: WESA, Post Gazette, Pittsburgh Magazine, Talk Pittsburgh, Pitt News, CBS, Pittsburgh City Paper

 Ferment Pittsburgh’s urban road side Farm Stand is open Tuesdays, a little in from the corner of Friendship Ave & Gross St in Bloomfield (you’ll see the pop tent) from 3:30- 6:30ishpm.
 Sales from the farm stand support our free programming such as the County Fair.